chenchenalex/divingManager/README.md

   <img src="https://img.shields.io/badge/license-MIT-brightgreen.svg" alt="Software License" />
 </a>

 This project was created for managing dive records and search for popular diving spots around the world.
+Build with react, redux, redux-saga, webpack.
+Firebase as backend service.

 ## To start the app